15 Steps to Buying a House in California

 11. Shop for homeowners and specialty hazard insurance

-Homeowners insurance in California averages around $1,200 annually — but that doesn’t include specialty hazard insurance.
+Homeowners insurance in California averages about $1,480 annually — but that doesn’t include specialty hazard insurance.

 12. Negotiate repairs

-If the inspection turns up issues with the home, you may want to go back to the seller to negotiate repairs or credits for the repairs before you close on the home.
-In California’s competitive market, it’s not uncommon for sellers to deny repair requests.
-But as the market cools, even slightly, sellers could be more willing to negotiate.
+If the inspection reveals issues with the home, you may want to go back to the seller to negotiate repairs or request credits toward repairs before closing.
+In California’s recent competitive market, sellers have often declined repair requests.
+However, as the market shifts and cools, even slightly, sellers may become more open to negotiations and compromise.

 13. Order a title search

 A title company will issue a preliminary title report that will be reviewed by all parties, including your lender, and will include items such as property tax information, easements, CC&Rs, deeds, deed restrictions, liens, and any judgments against the title of the home.
-All of this is done to ensure the seller has a legal right to actually sell the property and there is what is known as marketable title.
+All of this is done to confirm that the seller has the legal right to sell the property and that the title is “marketable,” meaning it’s clear of any legal issues that could affect the transfer of ownership.

 Before they can sell, the seller will have to take care of any liens, encumbrances, or judgments against the property so you can legally take ownership once the sale is finalized.